What is House-Sitting?

 House-sitting platforms like HouseSitMatch.com exist to facilitate the secure arrangement of house-sits between sitters and owners.

 Why do house-sitting..?

 House-sitting saves money – for both sitter and owner.

 – House-sitting saves you money on travel

-One of the greatest concerns of any traveler or tourist (whether house sitter or homeowner) is the cost.
-As a traveler you are constantly thinking about how much this relaxing holiday or trip is going to cost.
+One of the greatest concerns of any traveller or tourist (whether house sitter or homeowner) is the cost.
+As a traveller you are constantly thinking about how much this relaxing holiday or trip is going to cost.
 Often the full cost is not fully clear to you until you return to face your bank account and credit card statement in the cold light of day.
 Making house-sitting arrangements to cover your accommodation costs can save a lot of money

 As a homeowner: